 - Scrub away any limescale or “white powder” with a toothbrush.

-- If there are mineral deposits that cannot be wiped away with water or water and dish soap, soak a cloth with vinegar and wrap it around the affected areas.
+- If there are mineral deposits that cannot be wiped away with water or water and dish soap, soak a cloth with white vinegar and wrap it around the affected areas.